Bastiantkt/Windows-Dual-Boot-Without-USB/README.md

-# Dual Boot Windows Installation from a Live System
+# Dual Boot Windows Installation from a Live System (UEFI)

 ## Prerequisites
 - Windows installation media (USB/DVD) or ISO you have extracted or mounted with the .WIM you want to deploy to your shrinked partition.